AyoKeito/nhentai/README.rst

 **🔧 FIXED FORK - CLOUDFLARE BYPASS**

 This is a fixed fork of the original nhentai CLI tool with Cloudflare bypass functionality.
+Master branch is under active development.
+If you're looking for semi-stable releases, refer to releases section.
+If something doesn't work, make an issue.

 **Key Changes:**